OceanOptics/ifcb-tools/README.md

       - `process.classification` can be either `true` or `false`;
           it is not needed by EcoTaxa
   - Process the IFCB data in Matlab:
-      - in `main.m` set the name of the configuration file prepared ealier line 17: cfg.filename = 'my_new_configuration_file.cfg'
+      - in `main.m` set the name of the configuration file prepared earlier at line 17: cfg.filename = 'my_new_configuration_file.cfg'
-      - run the script `main.m` (cmd+alt+R), this step can take few minutes to days depending on the amount of data to process, the number of core available on the computer used, and the speed of the harddrive/SSD.
+      - run the script `main.m` (cmd+alt+R), this step can take few minutes to days depending on the amount of data to process, the number of core available on the computer used, and the speed of the hard drive/SSD.
 The software will also generate a lot of data (especially, the computation of features and the generation of images).
       - At the end you should have one "big" tsv file and a folder of images both located as specified in the configuration file.
   - Export to EcoTaxa
     - Set the location of the configuration file in `main.m`
-    - Run `main.m`, it will take few minutes to hours depending on the size of the dataset beeing processed, the following step are runned:
+    - Run `main.m`, it will take few minutes to hours depending on the size of the dataset being processed, the following step are run:
         - Blobs extraction
         - Features extraction
         - Images extraction
         - Export to EcoTaxa format

 ### Installation
-easyIFCB was developped and tested on Matlab 2016 a and b, earlier version of Matlab should work but some unexpected behaviour might be observed.
+easyIFCB was developed and tested on Matlab 2016 a and b, earlier version of Matlab should work but some unexpected behavior might be observed.
 If you can make sure that you run the proper Matlab version.

 easyIFCB is built on top of the IFCB_analysis toolbox available on github.